ccs282/Diss_CPOs_EU_ETS/README.md

  In the "LETS_GO.do"-file, you can also change the main event study parameters, such as model type, event and estimation window lengths etc.

- Having run the main file, you can separately run the "MSFE.do"-file, which performance the forecasting performance calculations.
+ Having run the main file, you can separately run the "MSFE.do"-file, which executes the forecasting performance calculations.

  For questions related to the code, feel free to reach out to me via means available to you (through the department, for instance).